hashicorp/nomad/website/source/docs/agent/config.html.md

     cluster.
   * <a id="retry_join">`retry_join`</a> Similar to [`start_join`](#start_join) but allows retrying a join if the first attempt fails.
 This is useful for cases where we know the address will become available eventually.
+Use `retry_join` with an array as a replacement for `start_join`, do not use both options.
   * <a id="retry_interval">`retry_interval`</a> The time to wait between join attempts.
 Defaults to 30s.
   * <a id="retry_max">`retry_max`</a> The maximum number of join attempts to be made before exiting with a return code of 1.
 By default, this is set to 0 which is interpreted